kjac/FormEditor/Tutorials/Ratings.md

 Also, the editorial experience is not exactly ideal, since the editors have to create the review form each time they create an article.
 This is mended in [part three](RatingsPartThree.md), where we'll have a look at how we can  create the form layout automatically.

-Finally, in the upcoming part four we'll have a look at some other cool things we can do with the Form Editor extension points.
+Finally, in [part four](RatingsPartFour.md) we'll have a look at some other cool things we can do with the Form Editor extension points.